fatihtsp/FastBase64_EncDec/README.md

 Date: 10.03.2022

 Notes:
-fast_avx2_base64_encode and fast_avx2_base64_decode routines does not work.
+fast_avx2_base64_encode and fast_avx2_base64_decode routines work well those are produced by the obj files from  VC++ compiler, however, GCC compiled obj files are still errornous.
 All the other routines works well and really fast, but the fastest one is klomp's base64 encode and decode routines.

 The unit file FastBase64U.pas includes these encode/decode functions:

-Errornous fast_avx2 functions due to AVX2 that should be originated from and compilation settings in gcc
+Errornous fast_avx2 functions due to AVX2 that should be originated from and compilation settings in gcc, please test by using VC++ obj files when using Procedure fast_avx2_checkError procedure.
-//Procedure fast_avx2_checkError();

 Procedure chromium_checkExample(const source: PAnsiChar; const coded: PAnsichar);